droglenc/fishR/courses.md

 ## Upcoming Courses
 * [*Basic Estimation of Abundance*](http://wdmtg.fisheries.org/workshops-trips/) -- Annual Meeting of the Western Divison of the American Fisheries Society, Missoula, MT; 22 May 2017.
 * [*Designing Beautiful Figures in R*](http://wdmtg.fisheries.org/workshops-trips/) -- Annual Meeting of the Western Divison of the American Fisheries Society, Missoula, MT; 22 May 2017.
-* *Age and Growth Analyses with R (Tentative)* — 147th Annual Meeting of the American Fisheries Society, Tampa, FL; 19 August 2017
+* [*Age and Growth Analyses with R*](https://afsannualmeeting.fisheries.org/continuing-education-workshops/) — 147th Annual Meeting of the American Fisheries Society, Tampa, FL; 20 August 2017
 * *R for Fisheries Population Dynamics (TENTATIVE)* -- Student Symposium; Boise, ID; November 2017.

 ## Past Courses (*materials may be out-of-date*)